Course Aims and Objectives:

 Programme of Study:

-The Masters in the Conservation of Easel Paintings is a 3-year full-time course.
-The course takes place over 5 days a week, including a study day, mostly at the Hamilton Kerr Institute in Whittlesford, based just outside Cambridge, with occasional activities at the Fitzwilliam Museum and at in situ projects.
-The Masters programme is taught in three terms, starting September 16th, 2024.
-Our course will usually start the Monday or Tuesday following 16 September, and you should be present in Cambridge/Whittlesford so that you can attend registration and induction.
+The Master of Conservation of Easel Painting is a three-year, full-time course.
+The course takes place in the studio over five days a week, including a study day, with occasional activities at the Fitzwilliam Museum and in situ projects.
+The Master programme is taught in three twelve-week terms.
 Term dates will be notified by your Course Administrator.
-You must satisfy all the conditions of your offer and accept your offer of admission by 30 June (two months before admission).
+You must accept your offer and satisfy all the conditions of admission by the dates set out by the university Admissions Office.

 Year 1: